-Some of the worst practices that you should avoid are as follows:
+Some of the practices that you should avoid are as follows:

 Don’t Sell From the Get-Go.

-One fastest way to lose trust is selling your product from the start of the funnel itself.
+One quick way to lose trust is to sell your product from the start of the funnel itself.
 This can result in losing leads and, thus, sales in the long run.
-On the other hand, if you instil trust in them and educate them, they have better chances of purchasing from you.
+On the other hand, if you instill trust in them and educate them, they have better chances of purchasing from you.
 They might even become long-term, paying customers.